-- 1) What is the basic physiology/biology of the phenomenon being discussed? - 2) What is the evolutionary context in which the phenomenon evolved and why may it have been selected?
-(These questions may often involve comparative physiology.) - 3) What are the biomedical benefits and risks associated with the phenomenon? - 4) What types of medical interventions are possible? - 5) What are the possible evolutionary consequences of these medical interventions?
+- 1) What is the basic physiology/biology of the phenomenon being discussed?
+Is it inheritable and if so, how? - 2) What is the evolutionary context in which the phenomenon evolved and why may it have been selected?
+(These questions may often involve comparative physiology.) - 3) What are the biomedical benefits and risks associated with the phenomenon? - 4) What types of medical interventions are possible?

+5) What are the possible evolutionary consequences of these medical interventions?